thoughtspot/thoughtspot.github.io/_end-user/search/answer-expert-question.md

 ---
-title: ["Answer an expert question"]
+title: ["Answer Ask an expert question"]

 last_updated: 4/16/2019
 summary: "You're the expert.
 Now what?
 Here's how to answer a request from Ask an Expert."